ashutoshaay26/ashutoshaay26.github.io/_pages/myself.md

 ---

 ## + **Read**
 I often read.
-Reading helps me to retain my attention span in current cheap dopamine world.
-Here are set of themes that I am interested and always tempted to purchase books of
+Reading helps me retain my attention span in the cheap dopamine world.
+Here is a set of themes that I am interested in and always tempted to purchase books of
 - Human Psychology
 - Personal Improvement
 - Longevity